Types of Small Claims Cases

 Are there appeals in small claims court?

 The trial is relatively informal compared to a normal trial.
-There are no rules of evidence.
-Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
+This allows the trials to be conducted in a much more informal fashion.
+Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 It will likely be pretty quick.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+A jury trial will likely last longer, probably a few hours.

 Rockwall County Court Locations